 Otherwise, the seller will have to look into using his/her second tier entitlement or any remaining portions of the initial entitlement.
 If you’re able to move forward with a VA loan assumption and your entitlement remains tied to the property, you can talk with your VA mortgage specialist to determine what entitlement you have remaining.

 Is An Assumption Ever A Good Idea?

-There is a lot of risk when deciding to do an assumption rather than an outright purchase and sale where the sellers mortgage is paid off and the buyer obtains a new one.
-In effect you’re entitlement is tied to the buyer for the life of the loan, and their bad decisions or financial hardships can negatively impact your eligibility.
+There can be some risk with assumptions rather than an outright purchase and sale where the sellers mortgage is paid off and the buyer obtains a new one.
+In effect your entitlement is tied to the buyer for the life of the loan, and their bad decisions or financial hardships can negatively impact your eligibility.
 If your entitlement remains with the home, and the new buyer loses the home to foreclosure, short sale or bankruptcy, it can greatly impact your eligibility.
-The VA benefit is a guarantee benefit, in that the VA guarantees a portion of your loan in case of foreclosure.
+The VA loan benefit is a guarantee benefit, in that the VA guarantees a portion of your loan in case of foreclosure.
 When a VA mortgage is foreclosed on, the VA loses money.
-To reinstate your entitlement after foreclosure, you may have to pay restitution on all or a portion of the losses.
+To reinstate your entitlement after foreclosure, you would have to repay the loss in full.

 So is a mortgage assumption ever a good idea?
 This is really where you need to weigh your options and the risks involved with a particular buyer.
 I’d be very selective of whom you consent to assume your mortgage and do plenty of research into all other options as well so that you can make an educated decision regarding whether an assumption is worth pursuing.